 - Smith Rd Sheep Farm Minor Diversion OSTFC resolution - Adopted 9-14-21-signed

-Each year, the Township of Parsippany-Troy Hills (PTH) Water Department is pleased to present its annual Consumer Confidence Report (PDF).
+Each year, the Township of Parsippany-Troy Hills (PTH) Water Department is pleased to present its annual Consumer Confidence Report.
+The link to this report is on this page in the right column.
 The purpose of this report is to provide the water consumers of the Township of Parsippany-Troy Hills with a greater understanding of the quality of our drinking water and the system that delivers the water from the source to the user.